 Enneagram type nines are often called “the peacemakers” because they can work with opposing people to hear and understand each side of the story to resolve the conflict.
 This role can be difficult and even mentally exhausting.
 Enneagram Nines can be very resigned people who tend to put up with negative situations even if it’s at their own cost.

 As a part of the Gut Triad, Enneagram Nines can be weighed down by the dominating core emotion of anger.
 Type nines can feel anger if they do not express their needs in fear of loss and separation.
-As it builds up, the negativity they face can become so overwhelming and unbearable that they have a rageful meltdown.
+The negativity they face can become so overwhelming and unbearable that they have a rageful meltdown as it builds up.

 Why Enneagram Type Ones Are A Part Of The Gut Triad